-At no time during the year and up to the date of this report was any permitted indemnity provision being in force for the benefit of any of the directors of the Company.
+During the financial year and as at the date of this report, a qualifying indemnity provision made by the Company for the benefit of the directors of the Company is in force.

 MANAGEMENT CONTRACTS

 No contracts concerning the management and administration of the whole or any substantial part of the business of the Company were entered into or existed during the year.